Finding Your Niche: How Small Towns Can Attract the Right Visitors with Social Media

 For small-town tourism, there’s a common trap: trying to appeal to everyone.

-You end up with vague messaging, generic photos, and a website that says everything … and nothing.
+You end up with vague messaging, generic photos, and a website that says everything … and nothing at the same time.

 And I get it.
 When you’re tasked with promoting your whole town, every event, every season, every “hidden gem,” you want to cast a wide net.
-Maybe someone out there will bite.
+Maybe … just maybe, someone out there will bite.
+At least nibble?

-But here’s the hard truth: when you try to speak to everyone, you end up connecting with no one.
+But here’s the hard truth I even have to remind myself for the work I do: when you try to speak to everyone, you end up connecting with no one.

 Not niche for the sake of being trendy, but focused for the sake of actually reaching people who care about what you offer.

-This isn’t simply theory.
-It’s the foundation for growing your town’s visibility, visitor base, and economy, especially when your resources are limited.
+This is the foundation for growing your town’s visibility, visitor base, and economy, especially when your resources are limited.
 It's also the same thing every brand has to do.

 A Mindset Shift: You Don’t Need Everyone

 Let’s take Douglas, Arizona.
-Tucked along the southern border with Agua Prieta, it’s got big skies, rich history, quiet beauty, and lots of gravel roads.
+Tucked along the southern border with Agua Prieta (Mexico), it’s got big skies, rich history, remote desert beauty, and lots of gravel roads.
 But for years, it’s been overlooked by travelers who stop in Tombstone or Bisbee and never make it farther south.

 Douglas could try to position itself as an “everyone-welcome" destination … or it could lean into who’s already intrigued:

-- Gravel cyclists: Endless dirt roads, minimal traffic, and views that go on forever.
+Gravel cyclists: Endless dirt roads, minimal traffic, and views that go on forever.
+Oh, and Borderlands Gravel.

-I like to bring up Douglas a lot because not only am I working with a gravel cycling race there, but I recently spent time there.
+I like to bring up Douglas a lot because not only am I working with Borderlands Gravel, but I recently spent time there.
 It's also one of my favorite towns to visit.

 The Power of Getting Specific in Tourism Marketing